CMMC SSP Implementation 2026: Expert Tactics from a CCP

 | MP.L2-3.8.1 (Media Protection) | Backup handling | Encryption and retention policy + sample backup log |

-By using a secure enclave (e.g., GCC High or a hardened Azure VNet), only a fraction of your network must meet the full 110 controls of NIST 800-171.
-That lowers audit cost and simplifies your SSP narrative.
+One of the most effective moves I've seen for small and mid-sized contractors is narrowing the CUI boundary.
+If you put CUI in a secure enclave (e.g., GCC High or a hardened Azure VNet), only that slice of your network has to meet the full 110 controls.
+That cuts audit cost and simplifies your SSP story.

 | Approach | Scope | Typical effort |